A

 Related articles: building an effective enterprise portfolio management process

-In short, EPPM is the approach of managing all the projects a business is undertaking simultaneously.
+EPPM takes a holistic, overarching view of managing all the projects and investments a business is undertaking simultaneously.
 For example, a company may have new product portfolios, cost-saving project portfolios, in-market product portfolios, and technology portfolios.
-Because EPPM operates at an enterprise level, it encompasses all (or at least the majority) of these different portfolios.
+Because EPPM operates at an enterprise level, it encompasses all—or at least the majority—of these different portfolios.

-Put simply, Enterprise Project Portfolio Management (EPPM) enables organizations to manage and oversee many project portfolios simultaneously, providing:
+Put simply, enterprise project portfolio management enables organizations to manage and oversee many project portfolios simultaneously from a higher level, providing:

-- A centralized view of the needs and requirements of the whole company
+- A centralized view of the needs and requirements of the whole company, promoting strategic alignment and scalability

 - Better insight and tools to manage budgets, resources, assignments, and capacity